Inzhenerka/docs.getdbt.tech/website/docs/docs/mesh/catalogs/snowflake-catalog-support.md

 <TabItem value="Iceberg REST API">

-For Catalogs that are compatible with the open-source Apache Iceberg™ REST OpenAPI specification, you can set up a catalog integration.
+You can set up a catalog integration for or Catalogs that are compatible with the open-source Apache Iceberg™ REST  specification,

 Example code: